Evolution of the brain: Among vertebrates

+The main anatomical regions of the vertebrate brain, shown for shark and human.
+The same parts are present, but they differ greatly in size and shape.

 A trend in brain evolution according to a study done with mice, chickens, monkeys and apes concluded that more evolved species tend to preserve the structures responsible for basic behaviors.
 A long term human study comparing the human brain to the primitive brain found that the modern human brain contains the primitive hindbrain region – what most neuroscientists call the protoreptilian brain.
 The purpose of this part of the brain is to sustain fundamental homeostatic functions, which are self regulating processes organisms use to help their bodies adapt.
 The pons and medulla are major structures found there.
 A new region of the brain developed in mammals about 250 million years after the appearance of the hindbrain.
 This region is known as the paleomammalian brain, the major parts of which are the hippocampi and amygdalas, often referred to as the limbic system.
 The limbic system deals with more complex functions including emotional, sexual and fighting behaviors.
-Of course, animals that are not vertebrates also have brains, and their brains have undergone separate evolutionary histories.

 The brainstem and limbic system are largely based on nuclei, which are essentially balled-up clusters of tightly packed neurons and the axon fibers that connect them to each other, as well as to neurons in other locations.
 The other two major brain areas (the cerebrum and cerebellum) are based on a cortical architecture.
 At the outer periphery of the cortex, the neurons are arranged into layers (the number of which vary according to species and function) a few millimeters thick.
 There are axons that travel between the layers, but the majority of axon mass is below the neurons themselves.
 Since cortical neurons and most of their axon fiber tracts do not have to compete for space, cortical structures can scale more easily than nuclear ones.
 A key feature of cortex is that because it scales with surface area, more of it can be fit inside a skull by introducing convolutions, in much the same way that a dinner napkin can be stuffed into a glass by wadding it up.
 The degree of convolution is generally greater in species with more complex behavior, which benefits from the increased surface area.